XZonRexA1/enigma-magic-client/README.md

 * My Home page is Responsive.

-* It is payment feature to pay the classes you selected.
+* It has a payment feature to pay the classes you selected.

 * Here I use Jwt for secure Login and register